When Mike Horton told executives at Motorola's home and networks mobility division that his team of engineers and...

 Yet Horton convinced management to put his technicians through the customer service skills training, and he's glad he did -- as are the technicians and the executives.
 Since the training, the division has seen a 10% rise in customer satisfaction and a 56% improvement in resolution rates, according to surveys conducted before and after the training.

 Motorola's initial reluctance to invest in customer service or "soft skills" training is far from unique.
 While call centers tend to provide plenty of technical training each year, soft skills typically get short shrift.
 According to recent benchmarking data from the Service and Support Professionals Association (SSPA), new hires (reps with less than one year of service) get on average 18.8 days of technical training for consumer support positions and 23.1 days of technical training for enterprise support positions.
 In contrast, they receive only 5.2 days of customer service skills training for consumer support and 8.1 days for enterprise support.
-The contrast is equally
+The contrast is equally stark with experienced reps.

 Despite a heavy focus on improving the customer experience over the years, many organizations still do not see the need for soft skills training.